You heard it, free meditation retreats.

 So this got me researching retreats that are either free or good value for money.

-Couple of house keeping points before I start though:
+Firstly, a quick couple of house keeping points before I start:

-- All of the retreats mentioned welcome anyone from any faith, religion or background.
+- All of the retreats mentioned below welcome anyone from any faith, religion or background.

 Donations are gratefully received, but the centre is a charity and provides retreats, work shops, talks and walks on meditation, yoga and living a peaceful life.